 Over the years Tom has also coached recreational youth baseball and basketball teams for 6 years, 5 years of youth Upward Basketball for First Baptist Church, and two years coaching the church high school team.
 All in all, 7 team championships were secured during these years.

-He is currently enrolled in graduate classes at Southern Evangelical Seminary finalizing his Master of Arts in Religion (MAR) and Master of Arts in Apologetics (MAA).
-Two years Tom presented at the National Christian Conference on Apologetics (NCCA) on tolerance/political correctness to support his fictional novel titled The Last Premise, a geopolitical thriller with a mix of politics, special ops, romance and a large dose of apologetics, as apocalypse approaches.
+He finalized his master of Arts in Religion in 2019 at Southern Evangelical Seminary and has a few classes remaining for his second Master of Arts in Apologetics (MAA).
+Tom presented at the National Christian Conference on Apologetics (NCCA) on tolerance/political correctness to support his fictional novel titled The Last Premise, a geopolitical thriller with a mix of politics, special ops, romance and a large dose of apologetics, as apocalypse approaches.
 Last year he presented on the historical evidence that the Constitutional ‘founding fathers’ were Christian.
+Since then, he presented a couple more times on his Apologetics for Tweens curriculum.

 In 2016 he completed a private, non-published historical fiction about a series of lost love letters from his father to his mother during the depression years called, Letters from Art.

-Tom is single, lives in Peachtree City, Georgia and has a 22 year old son Daniel, who is a Senior at Valdosta State in Georgia, majoring in Theater Performance.
+Tom is single, lives in Peachtree City, Georgia and has a 26 year old son Daniel, who igraduated from Valdosta State in Georgia, majoring in Theater Performance.